tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 Reflect on the following questions:

 1. Which of these databases are academic?
-2. Are the academic databases included topic-specific or multi-disciplinary?
+2. Are the academic databases included topic-specific or multidisciplinary?
 3. Which databases would you include in your search strategy?

 Fill in the Database section in your MSc Thesis Search Strategy